-Still current at: 19 May 2013
+Still current at: 05 December 2013

 The Angolan authorities are sensitive to the presence of foreigners in the diamond producing areas of North and South Lunda provinces.
 Travellers may be subject to restrictions on movement or detention by security forces in these areas.
-Armed banditry is also a problem.

 As there is no New Zealand diplomatic presence in Angola, the ability of the government to provide consular assistance to New Zealand citizens is severely limited.

 New Zealanders travelling or living in Angola should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 New Zealanders in Angola are encouraged to register their details with the Ministry of Foreign Affairs and Trade.